blawar/ooot/README.md

 Not currently supported, however a makefile and porting of GLideN64 would allow this and a PR is welcome.

 ### Linux (Native or under WSL / VM)
+Linux does not currently work.
+The below steps are for development purposes.

 ```
 Debian/Ubuntu